ankicommunity/anki-sync-server-rs/README.md

 #### LInux
 ##### x86_64
-Warn:need testing if it's working on other computers,as this build seems a dynamically linked bibary
+Warn:need testing if it's working on other computers,as this build seems a dynamically linked binary
 - decompression
 `tar -zxvf ankisyncd_linux_x86_64.tar.gz`
 - probably,create an account first following instructions